Hydropes/Hydropes/README.md

 🏭 I'm currently working on deep learning direction and also on development of machine postprocessors

-🔬 Also I'm study at Moscow Institute of Physics and Technology courses
+🔬 I also study at Moscow Institute of Physics and Technology courses (maths, python, kotlin, etc...)

 🌍 You can see an example of my [science task](https://datalore.jetbrains.com/report/static/LUdwBA6k2jwMAMtJwB3Kau/kHcYwVEETH6IYmQMWEgkJC)!